AB 446 (Ward D) Surveillance pricing.

 price for a good or service for a specific consumer or group of consumers, based, in whole or in part, on

-covered information collected through electronic surveillance technology, as specified.
+personally identifiable information collected through electronic surveillance technology, as specified.